GiorgioBaldelli/giorgiobaldelli.github.io/_posts/2022-05-24-Ansible-Hello-World-Playbook.markdown

 localhost
 ```

-The playbook use declarative language to instruct the machine about what to do.
+The playbook uses declarative language to instruct the machine about what to do.
 In this given case, we're defining a task name `Hello World!` and outputting the debug message `Hello World!`

 playbook.yml:
 ```